Olan1/ScratchMap/README.md

 ### Existing Features
 The map is fully interactive.
 Hovering over a country displays the country's name in a tooltip.
 Clicking a country prompts a modal.
 The modal displays the country clicked, and all options available.
 Each option highlights the region with a specified colour.

 These modal buttons also interact with the board and statistics sections.
 Once an option is selected, a bubble containing the selected country's name appears on the board.
-The bubble appears under the heading of the selected option, and in the colour related to that option.
+The bubble appears under the heading of the selected option and in the colour related to that option.

 Each time an option is clicked, the data used by the graphs is updated and the graphs are redrawn.